VladlenaSkubi-du/Push_swap_42school/README.md

     rra
     rra

-Push swap answers you what operations have to be done to sort the stack.
+Push swap answers you what operations have to be performed to sort the stack.
 Can also give you "Error" in the same situations as checker.

 Go and try.
 Good luck!

 # Algorithm
-The beginning of the algorithm and the main points are explained here: https://medium.com/@jamierobertdawson/push-swap-the-least-amount-of-moves-with-two-stacks-d1e76a71789a.
+The beginning of the algorithm and the main points of the subject are explained here: https://medium.com/@jamierobertdawson/push-swap-the-least-amount-of-moves-with-two-stacks-d1e76a71789a.

 The algorithm is based on rotations with the following steps:
 1) push all the numbers from input to the a-stack
-2) leave only three numbers in the a-stack and everything else push to the b-stack
+2) leave only three numbers in the a-stack, sort them and everything else push to the b-stack
 3) chose the best b-stack-number to move to the a-stack-number and do that using only rotations
 4) move according to the chosen parameters and than repeat untill b-stack is empty